mpolitano/bounded-exhaustive-api/README.md

 - a **JUnit**  test suite with the method sequences produced by *BEAPI* to create each object in the result set, and
 - a separate **Junit** test suite with tests revealing errors (if these have been found) in the methods used for generation.

 The BEAPI tool is a command line tool for UNIX-based operating systems.
-The tool is implemented on top of **Randoop**’s infrastructure, replacing random test sequence generation by bounded exhaustive generation.
+The tool is implemented on top of **Randoop**’s infrastructure [0], replacing random test sequence generation by bounded exhaustive generation.

 # Table of Contents